-CONDITION: The budget for the general fund was not legally adopted, and a budget was not prepared for the special revenue fund.
+CONDITION: A budget was not prepared for the special revenue fund.

 CRITERIA: RS 39:1305 et seq., Budgetary Authority and Control, provides for the following: "A. Each political subdivision shall cause to be prepared a comprehensive budget presenting a complete financial plan for each fiscal year for the general fund and each special revenue fund."